gymreklab/str-mpra/processing/README.md

 The STR MPRA process consists of two sequencing runs:

 1. The STR-BC association library is used to determine which STR sequence each barcode is attached to.
 Read 1 contains barcode information, and read 2 contains the variable region.
-Preprocessing of this library is performed with the following scripts:
+Preprocessing of this library is performed with script: `STR-BC_PreProcessing.py`.

-* `STR-BC_PreProcessing.py`: performs mapping and filtering of raw reads
-* `STR-BC_Association.py`: obtains the STR-BC association file `associations.tsv`

 2. The EXPR library is used to count observed barcodes in gDNA and cDNA libraries.
 Preprocessing of this library is performed with the following scripts: